Reticulocyte Count

 Description:

 Reticulocytes are immature red cells found in peripheral blood and are used in the investigation of anaemia.
-Reticulocyte counts are performed simultaneously with the full blood count when requested.
+Reticulocyte counts are performed simultaneously with the full blood count when requested, or can be added-on.

 Reference range: